EmanuelCadems/qaa/README.md

 ```

-You can also run this tools manually
+You can also run these tools manually

 ```sh